shubhamplank/mapDirections/README.md

 # mapDirections

-To run the project do, you must have npm/yarn and expo-cli installed on IDE, and run the following:
+To run the project you must have npm/yarn and expo-cli installed on IDE, and run the following:

 $git clone https://github.com/shubhamplank/mapDirections.git
 $yarn